lyssieth/Opportunity/Races/Material Plane/Elves/README.md

 ### Height

-Average adult height ranges from 5ft10 to 7ft.
+Average adult height ranges from 6ft0 to 7ft.

 ## Age

-The average for any elf is between 700 to several millennia.
+The average for any elf is between 700 to around 3 millennia at the higher end.
 The true range depends on the sub-race.

 ## Abilities

-On average, on the same level as a very high-level human.

 ### Physical

-Much more capable in all aspects compared to humans.
+Much more agile and dextrous compared to humans, but weaker in terms of strength and durability.

 ### Magical

-<sub>Author's Note: pending rework</sub>

-Elven Magic is restricted by the [Universal Constant](../../../Magic/Laws/Universal%20Constant.md).
+They generally have fewer, but stronger, affinities.
+Generic Elves have no preference towards any type of magic.